A direct optimization algorithm for input-constrained MPC

 \section{Introduction}

-Model predictive control (MPC) generally requires solving an optimization problem at each sampling time.
-When deploying an optimization-based MPC algorithm on embedded production platforms, one very challenging requirement is that the adopted optimization algorithm must offer the optimal solution within a given sampling time.
-For iterative optimization algorithms, certifying the solving time amounts to certifying how many iterations an optimization algorithm needs to find an optimal solution with a specified stopping accuracy.
+Model predictive control (MPC) generally requires solving an online quadratic programming (QP) problem at each sampling time in a real-time closed-loop.
+Deploying real-time MPC on embedded production platforms such as microcontrollers, has to meet a key requirement, called an execution time certificate, which is that the execution time of the adopted QP algorithm must be theoretically guaranteed to be less than the given sampling time.

-One common characteristic of repeated online optimization problems resulting from MPC applications is that they are multi-parametric and depend on the time-varying state of the plant and set-point.
-For instance, linear MPC utilizes a linear plant dynamics model, resulting in multi-parametric quadratic programs (QPs).
-For these optimization problems with time-varying data, iterative optimization algorithms suffer big challenges to provide the certificate of the required number of iterations before the optimal solution is unknown.

-The MPC research community has a pressing requirement for a fast optimization algorithm whose number of iterations is independent of optimization problem data.
-This paper proposes for the first time a \textit{direct} optimization algorithm for input-constrained MPC: the number of iterations is data-independent and dependent on the problem dimension $n$, with exact value $\left\lceil\frac{\log\left(\frac{2n}{\epsilon}\right)}{-2\log(1-\frac{1}{4\sqrt{2n}})}\right\rceil+1$, where $\epsilon$ denotes a given stopping accuracy.